 D (deficient) signifies that a portion of the work required has not been accomplished.
 The satisfactory completion of such work will be necessary to entitle the student to a clear record.
-The mark of D is expected to be supplemented so far as practicable by the record to which the student would be entitled on making up the deficiency.
+The mark of D is expected to be supplemented so far as practicable by the record to which the student would be entitled on making up the deficiency, and to be followed by a figure indicating the number of hours that should be needed in making it up.